Ok, the guy’s a writer, so why is there a picture of him making a bench?

 Oh yeah, about me.

 I lived in the UK for almost 15 years, and my grown daughters are still there.
 Then Alaska … what an incredibly beautiful place!
 I had a favorite glacier, as you do.
 I got to watch bears and eagles, as well as a year in the total dark (and light) of the arctic.
 And (back) to New Zealand, now three passports in hand, in a way only those circles tend to happen in life.

 I currently teach and crew on a double hulled voyaging canoe (waka hourua) teaching others to sail as I continue to learn, and hosting school groups.
 As well as write books and make benches.
-One book out soon will be our crew manual.
+One recent book is our crew manual and sailing curriculum.
 Everytime I learned a new skill I wrote down how.
 As I’m still learning, I’ll have to update that book soon.